In the early days of the Internet very little examination of the

 /24s in the Internet Routing Table are coming from.

-which is the snapshot of BGP feed from a Cisco IOS router.
-Generally a
+a file which is the snapshot of BGP feed from a Cisco IOS

-process the best paths only, ignoring alternative paths.
-The idea is
+and process the best paths only, ignoring alternative paths.
+The

-that it makes most sense to use the paths that the router considers
+idea is that it makes most sense to use the paths that the

-example, it might be the BGP feed received from a peer only), the
+(for example, it might be the BGP feed received from a peer

-to service providers and Internet operations observers.
-While the
+are useful to service providers and Internet operations

 I really do hope that the analysis is bug free.
 It wouldn't

-fixed errors in the software, I haven't gone back and re-run the
+while I've fixed errors in the software, I haven't gone back

 Acknowledgements go to the many people who have reported bugs in

-to Geoff Huston and Ronald F. Guilmette for many constructive suggestions
+and to Geoff Huston and Ronald F. Guilmette for many constructive

 Also, appreciative thanks to APNIC for permitting access to their

-analysis software and store the copious quantity of data it
+the analysis software and store the copious quantity of data

-focusing on the global Research and Education network infrastructure.
+Report which is focusing on the global Research and Education